Rodrigues Mauritius Travel Guide

 This site focuses on conservation and rehabilitating endemic species within a reforested park setting.
 You can observe thousands of giant tortoises roaming freely and learn about the island's unique ecosystem.

-As the highest point on Rodrigues, the area around Mont Limon not only delivers panoramic views but also forms part of a natural park.
+As the highest point on Rodrigues, the area around Mont Limon not merely delivers panoramic views but also forms part of a natural park.
 It protects some of the island's remaining native vegetation and has trails for exploration.

 These little, protected islets within the shallow bay are accessible by boat tour.
 They serve as important nature reserves and breeding grounds for seabirds, including the Lesser Noddy, Fairy Tern, and Brown Noddy.
 Exceptional birdwatching.

-Rodrigues is entirely surrounded by a large, pristine lagoon, making its plentiful beaches and abundant marine life its main natural attractions.
+Rodrigues is entirely surrounded by a large, pristine lagoon, making its plentiful beaches and abundant marine life its chief natural attractions.
 The lagoon's calm, shallow waters deliver ideal conditions for swimming, snorkeling, and various water sports.

 Trou d'Argent: Stunning, secluded cove on the east coast, between the most beautiful beaches globally.
 Unique rock formations, clear turquoise water, golden sand.
 Grande Anse Beach: Long, beautiful sandy beach on the south coast.
 Pointe Coton: White sand, calm waters.